 America has many of the world’s most advanced medical facilities, the smartest researchers and scientists, and cutting-edge technologies and medicines.
 We support these advances with our tax dollars.
 Yet our delivery system fails to offer the highest-quality health services to too many Americans.
 Washington state individuals and businesses deserve access to quality, affordable health coverage that gives them peace of mind and protects them from going bankrupt when unexpected medical emergencies arise.
 Too many Washingtonians face skyrocketing healthcare costs, and we need to take immediate steps to help them get the coverage they need and deserve.

-That’s why I am committed to moving us toward a Medicare for All system that guarantees affordable, high-quality care for every American.
-Medicare has proven to be the most cost-efficient way to deliver high-quality care.
-But we cannot simply wait for a Democratic president and Democratic majorities in Congress to pass a bill that will take years to implement.
-In the meantime, we need to take immediate action to stabilize our insurance market and build on the ACA in the short term and implement a Medicare public option immediately, as we work toward a universal system.
+That’s why I am committed to building on the ACA, and taking the next step to introduce a public option that makes affordable, high-quality care a reality for every American.
 Parents of my patients who confide that they don’t know if they can afford health insurance anymore need immediate relief from skyrocketing premiums and out of pocket expenses like prescription prices.
 We must address costs and deliver higher quality healthcare to every American while simultaneously moving toward a more efficient, long-term solution.
-Here’s how we do it.
+That’s why I’ve worked on legislation in Congress to lower the cost of prescription drugs, expand Medicare coverage, make primary care more accessible and affordable, and expand telehealth coverage.

 Not only will this provide employers and individuals with more choices, but it will use market forces to drive efficiency and spur competition among insurers.
-Average insurance company overhead is currently estimated to be a staggering 20 percent, while Medicare overhead is estimated to be an incredibly-efficient 1.8 percent.
-The competition will encourage private insurance companies to offer plans as efficient and beneficial to consumers as Medicare, so more of your money goes toward healthcare services, not bloated insurance company bureaucracies and executive salaries.
-If they choose to not compete, more and more Americans will opt-in to Medicare as their preferred choice.
-It’s a way to evolve toward the cost-efficiencies of a Medicare for All system while still providing consumer choice.
+The competition will encourage private insurance companies to offer plans as efficient and beneficial to consumers as the public option, so more of your money goes toward healthcare services, not bloated insurance company bureaucracies and executive salaries.
+If they choose to not compete, more and more Americans will opt-in to the public option as their preferred choice.

 Ensure Everyone Has Access to Affordable Health Coverage